 The Best Part of Raw Veganism

 The best part about raw veganism is that we do not have to go 100% or fully raw vegan to experience many, if not all, of the benefits described above.
 In fact in my own life at this time, I maintain a diet that is high, but not fully raw vegan.
 This means that typically one of my meals of the day includes cooked vegan food, where all other meals and snacks are raw.
 As I teach, if we can get to about 75% or three-quarters of our daily food being raw vegan, we are in a really good place, where we optimize the healing and prevention benefits of food for us.
 In practical terms, this would mean that two of the three main meals and most snacks are raw vegan.

 As you go on this journey yourself, you must remember to be your own authority and always work with what you feel is best for you.
 However, this needs to come from an examined and educated mind, not one that is influenced by, or operates from, a state of fear; whether that fear deals with your health or your social status.
-You will learn yourself that there are times in your life when a fully raw vegan approach may be the best for you, and times where some cooked or warm vegan foods will prove best.
+You will learn that there are times in your life when a fully raw vegan approach may be the best for you, and times where some cooked or warm vegan foods will prove best.
 The latter is especially applicable if you live in cold climates.
 However, this is where that 75% range gives us the flexibility to stay within an optimal health range, while still leaving room for some healthfully cooked vegan foods.

 Additionally, the more that a person has a deep and authentic spiritual component as part of the raw vegan journey, the more the latter is enhanced.
 Regular meditation, time in nature, time in silence, grounding, breath work and the like, all complement a raw vegan journey and increase the likelihood of our success with it.
 Each of these can also help us further understand and appreciate this lifestyle approach.